Yiyang-Jia/nano_tang_poems/README.md

 1) It learns the basic length pattern of poem lines, i.e.,  typically each line has two verses with equal number of characters.

-2) It learns the distinction between verbs and nouns.
-Actully this is picked up around the same time as 1),  I couldn't really tell which happened first.
+2) It learns grammar (which is simple for poems), the distinction between verbs and nouns etc.  Actully this is picked up around the same time as 1),  I couldn't really tell which happened first.

 3) It learns how to rhyme, namely it picks up phonetic information in the Chinese characters.